leeway64/promoting-human-rights-a-collection-of-organizations-I-support/README.md

 ## Links

-A list of all the sources mentioned in the Haskell program can be viewed by running the `references` Docker container.
+A list of all the sources mentioned in this project can be viewed by running the `references` Docker container.

 ```
 $ sudo docker build -t references ./include
 $ sudo docker run references

-Collected here are the references/links mentioned in the Haskell program
+Collected here are the references/links mentioned in this project

 Stop Putin
 	Down with Vladmir Putin and Xi Jinping!